adskevin/react-binary-to-decimal/README.md

 -   User can define a custom limit of digits to the input
 -   User can clear the fields using a Clear button
+-   Deploy the project in [Netlify](https://www.netlify.com/)

 ## Deployed project

-You can access the result of this project through the following link:
+You can access the result of this project (deployed by me) through the following link:

 https://react-bin2dec.netlify.com/